 What Is Irish Butter?

 Irish butter comes from Ireland, but like all European butters, at 82 percent it has a higher fat content and less water than American butter, which is typically around 80 percent.
-Irish butter is available salted and unsalted; the Irish brand Kerrygold, which also produces cheeses, is widely available in the United States, for example and is the leading exporter of Irish butter.
-Cows consume about 90 percent fresh grass; the rest is supplemented with dried grasses and grains.
+Irish butter is available salted and unsalted.
+The Irish brand Kerrygold, which also produces cheeses, is widely available in the United States, for example, and is the leading exporter of Irish butter.
+The cows consume about 90 percent fresh grass; the rest is supplemented with dried grasses and grains.

 The bright yellow color also makes this ingredient stand out, a direct result of the lush, beta carotene- filled grasses cows consume.
-Most Irish butter gets made in the Southwest of Ireland.
-It gained popularity through the Cork Butter Market, which ran from 1770 to 1925 but in recent years it has become even more coveted because it is so creamy and flavorful.
+Most Irish butter is made in the Southwest Ireland.
+Historically speaking, it gained popularity through the Cork Butter Market, which ran from 1770 to 1925.
+However, the increasing interest in eating traditional foods has propelled Irish butter from niche item to an even more coveted item because it is so creamy and flavorful.

 How to Use Irish Butter